 Lower Antelope Canyon is better for selfies due to the increased light in the canyon.
 It’s a more family-friendly experience with a slightly more adventurous trail that the kids will love.

-We have a full review of the 2 canyons in our guide: Upper vs Lower Antelope Canyon.
+We fully review the 2 canyons in our guide: Upper vs Lower Antelope Canyon.

 ANTELOPE CANYON TIME ZONE